-Eligibility for Health Benefits
+Eligibility for Healthcare Premium Reimbursement Benefits

-Health benefits are only provided for Covered Retirees age 67 and older.
+Healthcare premium reimbursement benefits are only provided for Covered Retirees age 67 and older.
 Covered Retirees are Participants who satisfy all of the conditions below.
 You must:

-- 1. have qualified for STRS retirement benefits or have maintained special management eligibility and have qualified for MUSD retirement health benefits as outlined under the collective bargaining agreement; - 2. have been covered continuously under the MUSD retiree health plan until the age at which the MUSD retirement health coverage terminates (age 67): or - (a) Have been a Plan Participant from the beginning of your full-time employment with MUSD (or from September 1986, if earlier) until the time you retire from the District or pay retroactively for the time period missed; or - (b) If not a full dues paying member, you must have converted from non-member status to full membership status and paid retroactively for the non-membership period. - 3. have retired under STRS and have not returned to MUSD paid employment with health benefits; - 4. have purchased Part B of Medicare (if eligible) and enrolled in Part A (or petition a waiver for Part A from the Administrative Office); - 5. maintain an account in the Camino Federal Credit Union or any other qualified financial institution: - 6. have paid the active rate until age 67 and - 7. pay annual MTA retiree dues.
+- (1) have qualified for STRS retirement benefits or have maintained special management eligibility and have qualified for MUSD retirement health benefits as outlined under the collective bargaining agreement; - have been covered continuously under the MUSD retiree health plan until the age at which the MUSD retirement health coverage terminates (age 67): or - (a) Have been a Plan Participant from the beginning of your full-time employment with MUSD (or from September 1986, if earlier) until the time you retire from the District or pay retroactively for the time period missed; or

+- (b) If not a full dues paying member, you must have converted from non-member status to full membership status and paid retroactively for the non-membership period. - (3) have retired under STRS and have not returned to MUSD paid employment with health benefits; - (4) have purchased Part B of Medicare (if eligible) and enrolled in Part A (or petition a waiver for Part A from the Administrative Office); - (5) maintain an account in any qualified financial institution (all fees charged by the qualified financial institution must be paid by the Participant and are not included in the reimbursement benefits offered by this Trust); - (6) have paid the active rate until age 67 and - (7) pay annual MTA retiree dues (to be paid over 10 monthly installments per year).